facebookresearch/vizseq/website/docs/getting_started/scorer_example.md

 sidebar_label: Scorer Example
 ---

-VizSeq scorers provide corpus-level, sentence-level and group-level (defined by sentence tags) scores.
-They are implemented with multiprocessing.
+VizSeq scorers provide corpus-level, sentence-level and group-level (groups defined by the sentence tags) scores.
+They are implemented with multi-processing.

-Here is an example for BLEU:
+Here is an example for using BLEU scorer:
 ```python
 from vizseq.scorers.bleu import BLEUScorer